AnotherDaniel/smahub/plugins/sources/TripowerX/README.md

 [server]
 address = 192.168.0.2
 username = user
+protocol = https
+verifyTls = false
 password = pwd
-updatefreq = 2
+updateFreq = 2
 sensorPrefix = TriPowerX.
 ```

 To enable the TripowerX source plugin, set `enabled` to `true`.
 Update the `address`, `username`, and `password` fields to match the Tripower X inverter's IP address and credentials.
-Set the `updatefreq` to the desired update frequency (in seconds).
+Set the `updateFreq` to the desired update frequency (in seconds).
 Update the `sensorPrefix` to match the desired prefix for the sensors in the SMAHub.

 ## Environment Variables